Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Byzantine Consensus Solution

 \section{Byzantine Consensus Solution}

 In this section, we present our solution for addressing both the \sbc and \cvbc.
-We first design a novel object, called \abcas object, which it is leveraged by our consensus algorithm.
+We first describe the design a novel object, called \abcas object (inspired from sticky bits), which is leveraged by the consensus algorithm.

 {\bf \BVCAS Shared Object.} As we discussed in Section~\ref{sec:model}, the processes can access the shared memory via shared objects.
-In addition, the wrap scheduler is scheduling the processes, in a fair manner, to execute their protocol, including accessing the memory.
+In addition, the warp scheduler is scheduling the processes, in a fair manner, to execute their protocol, including accessing the memory.
 As argued by Malkhi {\em et al.}~\cite{Malkhi+:DC:2003}, in shared memory, and in the presence of Byzantine processes, a form of {\em persistent non-corruptible} object, like sticky bits, is needed to solve consensus.
-Otherwise, a value written by a correct process could later be overwritten by a Byzantine one, and hence leading to inconsistent states, which in turn these states can prevent reaching agreement.
+Otherwise, a value written by a correct process could later be overwritten by a Byzantine one, and hence leading to inconsistent states, which in turn can prevent reaching agreement.
 (Thus, simple registers or similar objects cannot be used.)

 Sticky bits~\cite{Malkhi+:DC:2003} are restricted to binary values (and hence useful for binary consensus).
 Since we consider multi-valued consensus, we needed to utilize a different object.
-In particular, we assume that the processes have access to a {non-corruptible} shared object, which we call {\em sticky Compare\&Swap}, or \BVCAS for short; through this object the processes can access the shared global memory.
+In particular, we assume that the processes have access to a {non-corruptible} shared object, which we call {\em Sticky Compare\&Swap}, or \BVCAS for short (combination of sticky bits and \cas object); through this object the processes can access the shared global memory.